 more "resilient" Nylon is the most resilient carpet fiber

 available today.
-Polyester is the least resilient carpet fiber.
+Polyester is typically known to be the least resilient carpet

 face-weight is the weight of the fiber that is used to manufacture the